konradsz/adventofcode2017/README.md

 # adventofcode2017
-Solutions to puzzles in Advent of Code 2017.
+Solutions to puzzles from Advent of Code 2017 (Python & Rust).